HousenZhu/ECE1724_Project/README.md

 ---

+## Video Slide Presentation

+- **Video Slide Presentation:** A recorded slide presentation explaining the project design and features: https://youtu.be/9JQ1ElIxZUE

+---
-## Videos
+## Video Demo

 - **Video Demo:** A demonstration of the system is available on YouTube:  https://youtu.be/sQuFDGCbiKM

-- **Video Slide Presentation:** A recorded slide presentation explaining the project design and features: https://youtu.be/9JQ1ElIxZUE

 ---
 ## Motivation